svgeesus/EuroMPE/Duophonic/performance-dac.md

 Quad amps: TL074A is cheap (TL074ACDT 3mV/6mV, $0.867/10) but consider **OPA4172IPW** (200μV/1mV, 0 V/μs, 75mA 60Ω, $3.32/10, TSSOP-14, currently in stock) or OPA4197IDR (25μV/100μV, $3.96/10, out of stock), **OPA4202ID** (20μV/250μV, low slew rate 0.35V/μs, $2.81/10 SOIC-14 in stock) as non-inverting output buffers.
 Use innie current limiting resistor.

 Better to use a slew limiter on the output, so one quad op-amp only does for 2 outputs.
 See circuit in TI [Single Op-Amp Slew Rate Limiter](http://www.ti.com/lit/pdf/TIDU026) for slew limiter.
-Needs rfast recovery from overload, adequate slew rate.
+Needs fast recovery from overload, adequate slew rate.
 5V/ms (160Hz lowpass) seems like a good starting point.
 Breadboard then examine stepped ramp on scope to determine optimal slew rate.
 "Op-amp slew rate = 10x-100x slew rate limiter value."
 OPA4202 likely too slow.
 OPA4192 out of stock at Mouser.
 OPA4187??
 (0.2V/μs $5.60/10 in stock) seems over-specified for Vos, slow slew, and expensive

+OR do slew in software so it is configurable and can be disabled for true 14bit inputs.
+Uses half the amount of op-amps (one per output).
+Needs testing.

 - [Mathematical analysis of lag/slew](https://modwiggler.com/forum/viewtopic.php?t=270580&sid=4bbb23507cc03653a38cad97c82f4882)
 - [my slew rate question on MW in 2018](https://modwiggler.com/forum/viewtopic.php?t=202240)